 If you choose to upload less popular file types, include supporting information about that file type with the resource.
 No program files or executables are allowed due to security concerns.

 Each upload has a maximum file size of 64MB.
 If your file is larger than 64MB, you’ll need to host it on your own server or a cloud service such as dropbox.com or box.com.
 For example, if your video file is larger than 64MB, you can use YouTube, Vimeo or another video hosting service.
 Be sure to select the appropriate privacy settings and then enter the link to the file in the product information form.

 You’ll need a PayPal account.
 We review sales at the end of every month and process payments the following month.
 You keep 70% of what you earn.

 Setting Up A Shop

 By opening a shop, you can introduce yourself to the Teach About Tech community, as well as display and market your resources.
-You’ll have a unique shop url to help you promote your resources to friends, colleagues and others.
-As a shop owner, you may also market your skills as a trainer in our technology trainer directory.
-You’ll also be part of an exclusive group that can influence the development and direction of Teach About Tech.
+You’ll have a unique shop url to help you promote your teaching materials to friends, colleagues and others.
+As a shop owner, you’ll also be part of an exclusive group that can influence the development and direction of Teach About Tech.

 Choose Become A Vendor under the Share/Sell menu.
 Complete the vendor registration form.